giovannijana/giovannijana.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Engineering, University of South Florida, 2021
-* M.S. in Electrical and Computer Engineering, University of Texas at Austin, 2024 (expected)
+* M.S.E. in Electrical and Computer Engineering, University of Texas at Austin, 2024 (expected)

 Work experience
 ======